 Using indexer discovery using which CM and Search Head can automatically forward data to the local indexers and in case of indexer failure, will forward to the remote indexers.

-vi $SPLUNK_HOME/etc/system/local/outputs.conf # Turn off indexing on the Cluster Master & Search Heads [indexer_discovery:master] pass4SymmKey = IndexDiscoveryKey master_uri = https://splunk-cm01:8089 [tcpout] defaultGroup=peer_nodes indexAndForward=false forwardedindex.filter.disable=true disabled=false [tcpout:peer_nodes] autoLBFrequency = 60 indexerDiscovery=master #useACK = true forceTimebasedAutoLB = true
+vi $SPLUNK_HOME/etc/system/local/outputs.conf # Turn off indexing on the Cluster Manager & Search Heads [indexer_discovery:master] pass4SymmKey = IndexDiscoveryKey master_uri = https://splunk-cm01:8089 [tcpout] defaultGroup=peer_nodes indexAndForward=false forwardedindex.filter.disable=true disabled=false [tcpout:peer_nodes] autoLBFrequency = 60 indexerDiscovery=master #useACK = true forceTimebasedAutoLB = true

 [root@splunk-cm01 ~]# clush -g sh -c /s01/splunk/etc/system/local/outputs.conf --dest /s01/splunk/etc/system/local/